 If there is fellowship with God, there are conditions attached to it.
 Thus God can only have fellowship with a holy people, a people who have been set apart for Him.
 Uncleanness, sin, may have no place therein.
 We do not find a book in the Bible that contains so many words formed with the words ‘holy’ and ‘clean’ (or ‘unclean’): ‘holy’ occurs about one hundred and forty-five times, ‘clean’ seventy-six times, and ‘unclean’ about one hundred and forty-two times..

 The book begins with the five main offerings, in which the sin offering and the guilt offering are so closely connected that we can also speak of four groups of offerings.
 They all speak of the Lord Jesus.
 In each of these offerings we see a certain aspect of His Person and His work.
 His Person is too versatile to be represented by one offering.
 We see this also in the Gospels, four of which we have for the same reason.

 3. the peace offerings;

 We find them in Hebrews 10, where it also becomes clear that these offerings have their true meaning In Christ (Heb 10:5-9).
 There we also see that there are two main types of offerings: on the one hand the sin offerings and on the other hand the other offerings.

-As a result of ‘fellowship’ as the main theme of this book, we can make the following subdivision of Leviticus:
+As a result of ‘fellowship’ as the main theme of this book, we can make the following division:

-1. The content of the fellowship: the Lord Jesus, presented in the offerings (Leviticus 1-7).
+1. The content of fellowship: the Lord Jesus, presented in the offerings (Leviticus 1-7).

 2. The mediators of fellowship: the sons of Aaron, the priests (Leviticus 8-9).